Nevuqe/nqc/sys/dev/hptmv/readme.txt

         /modules/hptmv.ko text=0xf571 data=0x2c8+0x254
         ok boot

-     For FreeBSD 5.x/6.x/7.x, you can select 6 on the boot menu to get a loader prompt.
+     For NQC 5.x/6.x/7.x, you can select 6 on the boot menu to get a loader prompt.

   7) You can add a below line into /boot/defaults/loader.conf to load the driver automatically:

            hptmv_load="YES"

-     Please refer to the installation guide in HighPoint FreeBSD driver release package for more information.
+     Please refer to the installation guide in HighPoint NQC driver release package for more information.